I’m going to be upfront about this: I am a recent convert to microfiber for chemical free cleaning. And you know what converts are like…

-The second reason was that I tried the clothes I could buy (quite cheaply) from my supermarket.
-Now, they did work.
+The second reason was that I tried the cloths I could buy (quite cheaply) from my supermarket.
+Now, they did kinda work.
 I was actually quite impressed.
 But they didn’t last.
 In fact, they wore out really quickly.
 And I could see bits of them washing away with the water (a blue film of tiny bits of microfibre would rub off onto my grout and then wash away).
-So I figured, I can use my own, hand knitted cotton clothes (which do last), with my own frugal and sustainable non-toxic cleaning products (like my DIY spray ‘n’ wipe), so why bother?
+So I figured, I can use my own, hand knitted cotton cloths (which do last), with my own frugal and sustainable non-toxic cleaning products (like my DIY spray ‘n’ wipe), so why bother?

 Firstly, I have to admit it takes me a bazillion years to knit each cotton cloth.
 I am a slow knitter.

 Secondly, they don’t have anything like the cleaning power of the microfiber.

 Thirdly, in fact, I use a lot of other cleaning paraphernalia like a scrubbing brush in my sink, toothbrush in my bathroom, and regular old scouring pads.
 Which, wait for it – are also completely synthetic and non-sustainable plastic products.
 That is, they are all made from petrochemicals too.

 Fourthly, white vinegar?
 Made from petrochemicals.
 Oh, not always.
 If you buy the expensive stuff that is actually “distilled white vinegar”, it is probably distilled from a ferment of an actual grain.
 Though in America, that is likely to be corn, so probably GM (genetically modified), so… still not so sustainable.